Nicola-Taddei/Duckietown-dataset-generator/README.md

 To learn more about the available flags you can check `common.py` and the specific script that you are trying to run (e.g. `train.py`).

+2-3 epochs of fine-tuning should be enough, more would likely cause overfitting.
+The model is already pre-trained on Cityscapes, so the final training is basically domain adaptation.

 ### Example training configuration

 Training on DuckieTown: